 The Jump Start program is for students who are having difficulty achieving their full potential in school, solely because of problems in one or more of the following academic areas: language processing, reading, writing, math, time management skills, and organizational skills.

-The director of the program matches students with a Jump Start teacher whose experience and expertise is best suited to the child’s academic needs.
-Typically, a Jump Start student will meet with his/her teacher prior to the beginning of each school day.
-During this morning check-in, the student receives assistance in preparing and organizing him/herself to ensure a smooth academic day.
-After school, Jump Start students meet with their teachers in a small group study hall where they can receive assistance with their homework and their progress can be monitored.
-The Jump Start teacher will help ensure that all assignments are written down in the student’s planner and the necessary materials are taken home each day.
+The director of the program matches each student with a Jump Start teacher whose experience and expertise is best suited to the child’s academic needs.
+Typically, a Jump Start student will meet with his or her teacher prior to the beginning of each school day.
+During this morning check-in, the student receives assistance in preparing and organizing him or herself to ensure a smooth academic day.
+After school, Jump Start students meet with their teachers in a small group study hall where they can receive assistance with their homework while their progress is monitored.
+The Jump Start teachers will help ensure that all assignments are written down in the students' planners and that the necessary materials are taken home each day.

-The most important aspect of York Prep’s Jump Start program is the two 40-minute individual sessions the student is assigned per week.
-During this instructional period, the student and teacher work together on developing the appropriate strategies to address the students’ academic challenges.
+The most important aspects of York Prep’s Jump Start program are the two 40-minute individual sessions the students are assigned per week.
+During this instructional period, the students work with their assigned teachers to develop the appropriate strategies to address the students’ academic challenges.

-Jump Start’s ultimate goal is to facilitate students’ success and independence by helping them to recognize and develop their strengths and by giving them the tools to reach their academic potential.
+Jump Start’s ultimate goal is to facilitate success and independence by helping students recognize and develop their strengths, and to give them the tools to reach their academic potential.